nurbxfit/loompi/README.md

  │       └─ routes/user.ts # where we call factory.createCoreRoutes
  ├─ schemas/
  │   ├─ index.ts       # aggregate all resource schemas into a single registry
- │   └─ user.ts        # where we define unstrap schema for user resource (strapi like schema) ├─ lib/
+ │   └─ user.ts        # where we define loompi schema for user resource (strapi like schema) ├─ lib/
  │   ├─ auth.ts        # Your own rizzle + BetterAuth setup
  │   ├─ database.ts    # Your own Drizzle + SQLite setup
- │   └─ factory.ts     # where we instantiate Unstrap factory
+ │   └─ factory.ts     # where we instantiate loompi factory
  └─ middlewares/
      └─ token-guard.ts  # (optional) BetterAuth middleware